svitalis123/disneyreal/README.md

 ### Prerequisites

-In order to run this project you need: React Template
+In order to run this project you need: React app
-> React Template
+> sudo npx create-react-app@latest

 ### Setup